Barbara Bullock: Notable exhibitions

 While at Ile Ife, Bullock was included in a show with Ellen Powell Tiberino in 1975.
 The exhibit consisted of 20 paintings, drawings and soft sculpture by the artists.
 It was their first joint exhibit.
-Also in 1975, she participated in “Spirits of Forgotten Ancestors” at the Walnut Street Theater, cosponsored by the Philadelphia Museum of Art’s Department of Urban Outreach.
+Also in 1975, she participated in “Spirits of Forgotten Ancestors” at the Walnut Street Theater, cosponsored by the Philadelphia Museum of Art's Department of Urban Outreach.
 It consisted of paintings, prints and jewelry by Black artists, including Avel de Knight, Bill Howell, Peg Alston and Wendy Wilson.

 In 1988, the Afro-American Historical and Cultural Museum held a retrospective of Bullock's works.
 In 2005, she was among 41 Black artists in “Chemistry of Color: The Harold A. and Ann R. Sorgenti Collection of African American Art” at PAFA.
 The show, featuring works from the 1950s to 2005, was a traveling exhibit.
 In 2002, she won a $35,000 Leeway Foundation Award and was represented in a 2003 exhibit of award winners at the Philadelphia Art Alliance.

 In 2010, Sande Webster Gallery featured her works in a group show of women artists titled "Women's Work: A Group Show" that included artists Martina Johnson-Allen, Maya Freelon, Betsy Casanas, Nannette Acker Clark, Alice Oh, Heather Pieters, Doris Nogueira-Rogers, Marta Sanchez and Kathleen Spicer.

+In 2014, La Salle University Art Museum hosted an exhibition titled "Barbara Bullock: Straight Water Blues" and, in 2016, published a book titled “Barbara Bullock: Chasing After Spirits,” edited by Klare Scarborough, with contributions by Leslie King-Hammond, Lewis Tanner Moore, Linda Goss, A.M.
+Weaver, William R. Valerio, and Nannette Acker Clark.

 In 2015, Bullock was among artists in the exhibit “WE SPEAK: Black Artists in Philadelphia, 1920s to 1970s” mounted by Woodmere Art Museum.
-In 2020, Woodmere’s “Africa in the Arts of Philadelphia” featured Bullock, Searles and Twins Seven Seven.
-In 2016, the La Salle University Art Museum hosted an exhibit titled “Barbara Bullock: Chasing After Spirits.”
+In 2020, Woodmere's “Africa in the Arts of Philadelphia” featured Bullock, Searles and Twins Seven Seven.

 In 2022, the List Gallery at Swarthmore College held an exhibit of selected works in “Ubiquitous Presence,” which included oil paintings, sculptures, book arts, prints, altars and mixed media.

-Her commissions
+In 2023-2024, Woodmere Art Museum hosted a retrospective exhibition titled "Barbara Bullock: Fearless Vision."

+Commissions

 In 1990, Bullock was commissioned by Philadelphia International Airport to produce artwork.
 She created three-dimensional collages of dancers titled "Releasing the Energy, Balancing the Spirit."

 She created “Journey Series #4, Ethiopia” in 1999 for the African American Museum in Philadelphia, commissioned by Chivas Regal as part of its Perspectives program.
 In 2004, she produced a commemorative poster for the 30th anniversary of the Odunde Festival in Philadelphia.
 In 2008, she was commissioned by Philadelphia's SEPTA Art in Transit for a work that was installed at the 46th Street Station on the Market-Frankford Line.
 It is titled "El Dancers."